nileshnj993/Acoustix-A-Music-Player/README.md

 1. Run Android Studio and choose the _**get from version control**_ option while creating a new project.
 2. Paste the link of this repository ```https://github.com/njmit123/Acoustix-A-Music-Player.git``` in the url field.
-3. Connect your Android device / use the Android emulator to run the app.
+3. Connect your Android device / use the Android emulator to build and run the app.